 Since I will be pre-booking my hotel stays in advance, it’s important there is a hotel in the vicinity of where I would like to stop for the night.

 Simply divide how far you can go on a tank of gas into your overall mileage and round up.

 Once you have your total, multiply how much it costs you to fill up a tank of gas by how many times you will need to refill.

 Do you have any toll roads on your drive?
 You should know ahead of time based on your travel route.
-It’s a good idea to keep change and some cash on you.
+It’s a good idea to keep the change and some cash on you.

 To maximize savings, it’s best to book a hotel stay as early as possible.
 I’ll initially start my hotel search with hotel chains where I have reward points.

-Tip: AirBnB is a fun and creative way to save money.
-Over the past couple of years, I have stayed at a handful of AirBnB’s and saved a ton of money.
+Airbnb is a fun and creative way to save money.
+Over the past couple of years, I have stayed at a handful of Airbnb rentals and saved a ton of money.

 My lodging requirements include:

-My biggest priority is to search for pet friendly hotels.
+My biggest priority is to search for pet-friendly hotels.
 Since I will be traveling with pets, their comfort is my main concern.

 When reserving a room, I generally ask for a ground level room near a front or side entrance.
 This makes for a quick dash outside if my pets have to go to the bathroom.